jundalisay/spblist/content/en/research/einstein/relativity/section-19.md

 This magnetic field is always around the magnet.
 It operates on the piece of iron, so that the iron moves towards the magnet.

-> *Superphysics Note: In Cartesian Physics, the magentic field is a combined effect of Electromagnetism, Matter, and Spacetime, with Spacetime being the true medium.
+{{< n n="In Cartesian Physics, the magentic field is a combined effect of Electromagnetism, Matter, and Spacetime, with Spacetime being the true medium.
 A magnet attract the iron really eliminates the spacetime between them.
-A magnet that repels another magnet really creates space between them.
+A magnet that repels another magnet really creates space between them." >}}